trinodb/trino/docs/src/main/sphinx/installation/cli.rst

 Certificate authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-Use the following command line arguments to allow you to connect the CLI to a cluster that enables client :doc:`certificate authentication
+Use the following CLI command line arguments to connect to a cluster that uses :doc:`certificate authentication </security/certificate>`.
-</security/certificate>`.

-.. list-table:: Certificate authentication options
+.. list-table:: CLI options for ertificate authentication
    :widths: 35 65
    :header-rows: 1

    * - Option
      - Description
    * - ``--keystore-path=<path>``
-     - Keystore path to a :doc:`PEM </security/inspect-pem>` or :doc:`JKS
-       </security/inspect-jks>` file, which must include a certificate and
+     - Absolute or relative path to a :doc:`PEM </security/inspect-pem>` or :doc:`JKS </security/inspect-jks>` file, which must contain a certificate that is trusted by the Trino cluster you are connecting to.
-       private key for the CLI.
    * - ``--keystore-password=<password>``
-     - Only required if the key has a password.
+     - Only required if the keystore has a password.
    * - ``--keystore-type=<type>``
      - Rarely used.
-Specifies the service name for the keystore type in the JVM.
-       You can query the JVM for its list of supported key types.
+Specifies the value of the keystore.type property, or ``jks`` if not specified.
+See the ``java.security`` file in your JDK installation's ``lib/security`` or ``conf/security`` directory.

-The three ``--truststore`` related options are used to specify the trust chain for validating the *server's* certificate, and are not part of client certificate authentication for the CLI.
+The three ``--truststore`` related options are not used for client certificate authentication with the CLI.

 Pagination
 ----------